Information Technology Services

 We have a strong and developing ICT program from Prep through to Year 12 and Information Technology (together with Food and Textile Technology) forms one of the nine MBC Learning Areas and is a core part of the curriculum 1-10.
-Primary students can access computers within their classrooms or in their own computer laboratory and all Primary classrooms in Years P to 6 are equipped with an Interactive Whiteboard.
+Primary students can access computers within their classrooms or in their own computer laboratory and all Primary classrooms in Years P to 7 are equipped with an Interactive Whiteboard.
 All Secondary classrooms have fixed data projectors and a number of rooms also have Interactive Whiteboards.
-A student notebook program now sees girls from Years 4 to 12 having access to a school provided notebook.
-Secondary students also have the use of three computer laboratories and an electronic learning centre attached to the library.
+A student notebook program now sees girls from Years 4 to 12 having access to either a school provided notebook or a BYOD device.
+Secondary students also have the use of three computer laboratories and numerous classroom devices.

 Staff and Technology

 All of our teachers have access to their own tablet device.
 E-mail is commonly used by all members of the College community as a communication medium and the College Intranet and TASS administration system are used regularly.
 Teachers and students in both the Primary and Secondary schools make extensive use of Moodle as their Learning Management System and Microsoft OneNote as their electronic notebook.
-Students and teachers have further access to digital content through the Clickview digital video library, the TWIG Online video resource site, the Atomic Learning site and through a number of online databases that the College subscribes to.
+Students and teachers have further access to digital content through the Clickview digital video library, the Atomic Learning site and through a number of online databases that the College subscribes to.
 In the Primary School, the SeeSaw app is increasingly being used as a digital portfolio for classroom activities.

 The whole MBC campus is covered by a wireless network enabling students and teachers to access the College ICT resources anywhere.
-24/7 web portals mean that our students and teachers can access their files, email, the TASS Administration portal and our Learning Management System at any time.
+24/7 web portals mean that our students (Student Cafe), teachers (Teacher Kiosk) and parents (Parent Lounge) can access the TASS Administration portal and our Learning Management System at any time.
 All students and staff have an Office 365 subscription, giving them access to online email, the Office suite and Microsoft SharePoint.

 The ICT infrastructure is maintained by the ICT staff, including the Director of IT, Network Manager, Network Administrator, IT Services Coordinator and two IT Service Support staff.
-The IT Centre is open from 8.00am until 3.30pm on most weekdays in the year (excluding the two week College shutdown period over Christmas) and has a permanently manned helpdesk.
+The IT Centre is open from 8.00am until 3.30pm on most weekdays in the year (excluding the three week College shutdown period over Christmas) and has an onsite helpdesk.